oroinc/documentation/user_guide/common_features_channels.rst

 information you collect from various other sources, becomes crucial.
 With OroCRM's Channels, you can do both with minimum effort.

-In OroCRM, each Channel record represents one sources of customer-related data, as described in the :ref:`Common Features guide <user-guide-common-features>`.
+In OroCRM, each Channel record represents one sources of customer-related data, as described in the Common Features guide.

 OroCRM Community Edition has two types of channels: Web (built for online stores) and B2B (built for business-to-business activities).
 For enterprise clients, additional types of channels can be added during